damc/football/README.md

 This program creates a ranking of the best football players basing on the analysis of the matches/fixtures downloaded from Sportmonks API.

 What is understood by "a good player"?
 Football is a team sport.
-Therefore how good the player is is defined as how much he increases the probability of a win of the team in which he plays.
+Therefore how good the player is is defined as how much he increases the probability of a win of a team in which he plays.

-In other words, this program uses mathematical approach to find out which players increase the probability of his team winning the most.
+In other words, this program uses mathematical approach to find out which players increase the probability of a team winning the most.

 ## Installation